Last Apple Daily newspaper edition sold out across Hong Kong

 10 of29 Chan Pui-man, right, associate publisher of Apple Daily and Lam Man-chung, Executive Editor-in-Chief of Apple Daily gesture at the headquarters in Hong Kong, Wednesday, June 23, 2021.
 Hong Kong's pro-democracy Apple Daily newspaper will stop publishing Thursday, following last week's arrest of five editors and executives and the freezing of $2.3 million in assets under the city's one-year-old national security law.
 Kin Cheung/AP Show More Show Less

-11 of29 Staff members gather at the Apple Daily headquarters in Hong Kong, Wednesday, June 23, 2021.
-Hong Kong's pro-democracy Apple Daily newspaper will stop publishing Thursday, following last week's arrest of five editors and executives and the freezing of $2.3 million in assets under the city's one-year-old national security law.
+11 of29 Reporters of Apple Daily take photo at the headquarters in Hong Kong, Thursday, June 24, 2021.
+Hong Kong's pro-democracy Apple Daily newspaper will stop publishing Thursday, following last week's arrest of five editors and executives and the freezing of $2.3 million in assets under the city's year-old national security law.
 Kin Cheung/AP Show More Show Less 12 of29

-13 of29 Reporters of Apple Daily take photo at the headquarters in Hong Kong, Thursday, June 24, 2021.
+13 of29 Reporters of Apple Daily take a photo at the headquarters in Hong Kong, Thursday, June 24, 2021.
 Hong Kong's pro-democracy Apple Daily newspaper will stop publishing Thursday, following last week's arrest of five editors and executives and the freezing of $2.3 million in assets under the city's year-old national security law.
 Kin Cheung/AP Show More Show Less

-14 of29 Reporters of Apple Daily take a photo at the headquarters in Hong Kong, Thursday, June 24, 2021.
+14 of29 Supporters of of Apple Daily show signs to thank the reporters at the headquarters in Hong Kong, Thursday, June 24, 2021.
 Hong Kong's pro-democracy Apple Daily newspaper will stop publishing Thursday, following last week's arrest of five editors and executives and the freezing of $2.3 million in assets under the city's year-old national security law.
 Kin Cheung/AP Show More Show Less 15 of29

-16 of29 Supporters of of Apple Daily show signs to thank the reporters at the headquarters in Hong Kong, Thursday, June 24, 2021.
-Hong Kong's pro-democracy Apple Daily newspaper will stop publishing Thursday, following last week's arrest of five editors and executives and the freezing of $2.3 million in assets under the city's year-old national security law.
-Kin Cheung/AP Show More Show Less
+16 of29 People queue up for last issue of Apple Daily at a newspaper booth at a downtown street in Hong Kong, Thursday, June 24, 2021.
+Hong Kong’s sole remaining pro-democracy newspaper has published its last edition.
+Apple Daily was forced to shut down Thursday after five editors and executives were arrested and millions of dollars in its assets were frozen as part of China’s increasing crackdown on dissent in the semi-autonomous city.
+Vincent Yu/AP Show More Show Less

 25 of29 People queue up to buy last issue of Apple Daily at a newspaper booth at a downtown street in Hong Kong, Thursday, June 24, 2021.
 Hong Kong’s sole remaining pro-democracy newspaper has published its last edition.
 Apple Daily was forced to shut down Thursday after five editors and executives were arrested and millions of dollars in its assets were frozen as part of China’s increasing crackdown on dissent in the semi-autonomous city. ( AP Photo/Vincent Yu) Vincent Yu/AP Show More Show Less